rishabhv12/Daily-Leetcode-Solution/10-October/04-Design HashMap.md

 ### My Approach

-Certainly!
-Here's a step-by-step explanation of the `MyHashMap` class and its methods:

 1. Class Declaration:
    - The `MyHashMap` class is declared.
    - It includes a private data member `mp`, which is a vector of lists of pairs.
 This data structure will be used to implement a hash map.